frontdevguy/healthcare-wait-time-analysis-canada/README.md

 # Analyzing Healthcare Wait Times Across Canadian Provinces (2013–2023)
 **Author:** Joshua Ogunbo

 A comprehensive analysis of healthcare wait times across Canadian provinces from 2013 to 2023, examining trends, COVID-19 impacts, and provincial performance.
-This project uses data from the Canadian Institute for Health Information (CIHI) to provide insights into healthcare system efficiency and identify areas for improvement.
+This project uses data from the Canadian Institute for Health Information (CIHI) to provide insights into healthcare system efficiency

 ---